SharathRao62/IpLab/README.md

 ![image](https://user-images.githubusercontent.com/72368912/104433618-509cf200-55b0-11eb-8480-24c47dbe6f24.png)

-b)Rotation
+b).Rotation
-Description:Images can be rotated to any degree clockwise or otherwise.
+Description: Images can be rotated to any degree clockwise or otherwise.
 We just need to define rotation matrix listing rotation point, degree of rotation and the scaling factor.

 Program:
 import cv2 import numpy as np